Standard Fields

 • When a Core Field is mapped, for each incoming event of that log type, the Core Field/value pair will be added within the event’s p_udm object.

-• How you would access each one in a Python detection:
+• How you can access each one in a Python detection:

 If you are using both Core Fields and Data Models for detections, it is possible for a naming conflict to arise if p_udm. is at the beginning of your Data Models for detections alias name.
 In these cases, the Core Field takes precedence.
 For example, say you mapped an event field to the source.ip Core Field and defined a Data Models for detections alias called p_udm.source.ip.
 In your Python detection, when calling event.udm(p_udm.source.ip), the value for the event field mapped to the Core Field (not the Data Model for detections alias) will be used.